EnderTurret/PatchedMod/docs/creating_patches.md

 It only exists to specify the section schema version the pack was made for.
 The current format version is 1.

-For the most part, this is as bare-bones as it gets -- and it was plenty enough for older versions of the mod (prior to `5.1.0+1.20.4`).
+For the most part, this is as bare-bones as it gets -- and it was plenty enough for older versions of the mod (prior to `5.1.0+1.20.4` and `3.3.0+1.20.1`).
 Previously, this was all we had:

 ```json